OchiengPaul442/airqo-icon-library-min/docs/ADMIN_DEPLOYMENTS.md

 1. Go to "Branches" in the repository settings
 2. Add a rule for the "main" branch
-3. Enable the following settings:
+3. Configure the following settings:
-   - "Require pull request reviews before merging"
+   - Check "Require a pull request before merging"
-   - "Require status checks to pass before merging"
+   - Check "Require approvals"
+   - Set required number of approvals to at least 1
-   - "Require conversation resolution before merging"
+   - Check "Require review from Code Owners"
-   - "Do not allow bypassing the above settings"
+   - Check "Restrict who can push to matching branches" and add only administrators

-## Verifying Permissions
+## Secret Management

-To verify the correct permission settings are in place:

-1. Have a non-administrator collaborator attempt to trigger a manual release
+Ensure all necessary secrets for npm publishing are configured:

+1. Go to "Secrets and variables" > "Actions" in the repository settings
+2. Add the following secrets:
+   - `NPM_TOKEN`: Your npm authentication token

+## Testing the Deployment Process

+After configuring all settings:

+1. Only administrators should be able to manually trigger workflows
-2. The workflow should require explicit administrator approval before running
+2. When triggered, deployments should require approval by an administrator
-3. Regularly audit the repository permissions to ensure only trusted users have administrator access

-Remember to periodically review and update these security settings as your team and repository needs evolve.
+3. The deployment process will have a wait time before executing
+4. All changes to workflows require administrator approval

+This setup ensures that package publishing and website deployments are secure and only performed by authorized administrators.